AdrianFreemantle/the-trench/docs/PLAN.md

 **Outcome:**
 - Confirmed that all pod and node egress traverses Azure Firewall.

-Checkpoint:
-- Workload Identity working for at least one test pod
-- Key Vault CSI driver working
-- Egress from AKS nodes and pods successfully forced through Azure Firewall

 ---

-## Phase 3: Edge, Cloudflare, and Ingress

-**Goal:** Expose the cluster securely via Cloudflare, using Cloudflare Tunnel and TLS.

-Steps:

-3.1 Cloudflare DNS:
-- Register / select domain
-- Configure DNS zone in Cloudflare
-- Point domain's NS records at Cloudflare

-3.2 Cloudflare Tunnel (cloudflared):
-- Create a Cloudflare Tunnel manually first:
-  - Install `cloudflared` locally and establish a tunnel
-  - Map tunnel to a test HTTP service to validate end-to-end
-- Then migrate tunnel into AKS:
-  - Deploy `cloudflared` Deployment in a `infra-cloudflare` namespace
-  - Configure it to connect to the same tunnel
-  - Use a Service + Ingress in AKS as origin

-3.3 Ingress Controller:
-- Install NGINX Ingress Controller (or similar) in AKS:
-  - System node pool
-  - Internal Service (ClusterIP or internal LoadBalancer depending on tunnel setup)
-- Configure Ingress resource for a dummy app (e.g. simple echo service)

-3.4 TLS with Let's Encrypt and DNS-01:
-- Install cert-manager
-- Configure DNS-01 solver for Cloudflare:
-  - Use Key Vault / CSI to store Cloudflare API token if needed
-- Create Ingress with TLS using Let's Encrypt:
-  - Validate certificates issued successfully
-  - Set Cloudflare to Full (Strict) mode

-3.5 WAF and rate limiting:
-- On appropriate Cloudflare plan:
-  - Enable basic WAF rules for the domain
-  - Configure rate limiting for specific paths (e.g. login endpoints)
-- Document what is covered at Cloudflare vs in-cluster

-Checkpoint:
-- A test app is reachable via HTTPS over your domain:
-  - Browser → Cloudflare → Tunnel → AKS Ingress → Pod
+2.5 Azure Platform Additions (Terraform)

+Complete all remaining Azure infrastructure via Terraform before moving to Kubernetes manifests.

 ---

+2.5.1 Log Analytics and Container Insights

+- Create a Log Analytics workspace in `rg-trench-core-dev`.
+- Enable AKS Container Insights via the `oms_agent` block in the AKS resource.
+- Configure diagnostic settings to send AKS control-plane logs to Log Analytics.

+**Outcome:**
+- Azure-side telemetry is flowing; you can view container logs and metrics in Azure Portal.

+---

+2.5.2 Service Bus network rules

+- Update Service Bus namespace to:
+  - Set default action to `Deny`.
+  - Allow only the Azure Firewall data-plane public IP.
+  - Allow any required admin IPs or VPN ranges.

+**Outcome:**
+- Service Bus is no longer open to the internet; only cluster egress (via Firewall) can reach it.

+---

+2.5.3 Remote backend storage account

+- Create an Azure Storage account and container for Terraform state.
+- Do **not** migrate to the remote backend yet; that happens in Phase 7.7.
+- This ensures the storage account exists and is ready when you automate Terraform.

+**Outcome:**
+- Storage account provisioned; local backend still in use for now.

+---

+Checkpoint (Phase 2):
+- Jump host provisioned and cluster accessible
+- Workload Identity plumbing complete
+- Key Vault CSI driver add-on enabled
+- Egress from AKS forced through Azure Firewall
+- Log Analytics + Container Insights enabled
+- Service Bus network-locked
+- Remote backend storage account exists

+After Phase 2, all Azure Terraform is complete.
+A single `terraform apply` provisions the entire platform.

+---

-## Phase 4: Observability Stack (Initial)
+## Phase 3: Observability Stack

-**Goal:** Set up Prometheus, Grafana, OTEL, and basic alerting with exports to Azure Monitor.
+**Goal:** Deploy in-cluster observability (Prometheus, Grafana, OTEL) via Kubernetes manifests.

 Steps:

-4.1 Prometheus + Grafana:
+### 3.1 Prometheus + Grafana

-- Deploy Prometheus (likely kube-prometheus-stack) via ArgoCD/Helm
+- Deploy kube-prometheus-stack via Helm:
+  - Prometheus for metrics collection
+  - Grafana for dashboards
 - Configure:
-  - Scraping of Kubernetes components
+  - Scraping of Kubernetes components (kubelet, apiserver, etc.)
-  - Scraping of app namespaces
+  - Scraping of app namespaces (ServiceMonitors)
-- Deploy Grafana:
-  - Connect to Prometheus data source
-  - Import basic Kubernetes dashboards
+- Import standard Kubernetes dashboards into Grafana.

-4.2 OTEL Collector:
+---

+### 3.2 OTEL Collector

-- Deploy OpenTelemetry Collector in its own namespace:
+- Deploy OpenTelemetry Collector in its own namespace.
-  - Receivers for OTLP (from apps)
+- Configure receivers:
+  - OTLP (gRPC and HTTP) for app telemetry
-  - Exporters to:
+- Configure exporters:
-    - Azure Monitor / App Insights / Log Analytics
+  - Azure Monitor / Application Insights (traces, logs)
+  - Prometheus (metrics, if not using direct scrape)
-- Define basic pipelines:
+- Define pipelines:
-  - Traces: OTLP → Azure
+  - Traces: OTLP → Azure Monitor
-  - Logs: OTLP or stdout scraping → Azure (or leave logs only in Azure Monitor at first)
+  - Metrics: OTLP → Prometheus or Azure
-  - Metrics: OTLP → Prometheus or directly to Azure if needed
+  - Logs: stdout scraping or OTLP → Azure

+---

-4.3 App instrumentation baseline:
+### 3.3 App instrumentation baseline

-- Prepare libraries / patterns for:
+- Prepare libraries and patterns for services to use:
-  - Structured logging
+  - Structured logging (JSON to stdout)
   - OTEL tracer initialization
-  - Metrics (counter, histogram) for HTTP requests
+  - Metrics (counters, histograms) for HTTP requests

-4.4 Alerting:
+- Document how services should integrate.

+---

+### 3.4 Alerting

 - Configure Prometheus alert rules:
   - High error rate
   - High latency
   - CPU/memory saturation
 - Configure Alertmanager or Grafana alerts:
-  - Email alerts to admin address
+  - Email notifications to admin address

-Checkpoint:
-- You can see:
-  - Cluster metrics in Grafana
-  - At least one app’s metrics
-  - Logs and/or traces in Azure Monitor
-  - Test alerts hitting your email

 ---

+Checkpoint (Phase 3):
+- Grafana accessible with cluster metrics dashboards
+- OTEL Collector running and ready to receive app telemetry
+- Alerts configured and tested

+---

-## Phase 5: Data & Messaging Integration
+## Phase 4: Data & Messaging Integration

-**Goal:** Wire Postgres, Mongo, and Service Bus into the cluster with Workload Identity + Key Vault CSI.
+**Goal:** Wire Postgres, MongoDB, and Service Bus into the cluster using Workload Identity.

+Note: Service Bus network rules were already applied in Phase 2.5.2.

 Steps:

-5.1 Postgres integration:
+### 4.1 Postgres integration

-- Configure Postgres Flexible for:
+- Validate Postgres Flexible Server connectivity from cluster:
-  - AAD auth (if used) or MI-based connection
-  - Private Endpoint confirmed
+  - Private Endpoint resolution works
+  - Connection succeeds using Workload Identity / AAD auth (or password from Key Vault if MI not configured for Postgres)
-- Create initial schema (manual or migration):
+- Create initial schema (manual or via migration script):
-  - For simplicity, initial migrations can be run via a CLI tool / script
+  - `catalog` database schema
+  - `orders` database schema

+---

-5.2 Service identity for Postgres:
+### 4.2 Service identity for Postgres

-- Create Entra identity for backend services needing DB access
+- Configure Kubernetes ServiceAccounts for services needing DB access.
-- Assign appropriate roles for Postgres
-- Configure Kubernetes ServiceAccount + Workload Identity binding
+- Bind ServiceAccounts to the federated credentials created in Phase 2.2.
+- Validate a test pod can authenticate to Postgres using Workload Identity.

+---

-5.3 MongoDB in AKS:
+### 4.3 MongoDB in AKS

-- Deploy MongoDB as:
+- Deploy MongoDB as a StatefulSet:
-  - StatefulSet
-  - Headless Service
+  - Headless Service for stable network identity
-  - PVCs using appropriate Storage Class
+  - PVCs using the default or a custom Storage Class
-- Minimal replica set for learning
+- Minimal single-node or replica set configuration for learning.
-- Document clearly that this is lab-only, not production-grade
+- Document clearly: this is lab-only, not production-grade.

+---

+### 4.4 Service Bus integration

-5.4 Service Bus integration:
+- Validate Service Bus connectivity from cluster:
+  - Egress through Firewall reaches the namespace.
+  - Network rules (from Phase 2.5.2) allow cluster traffic.
-- Update Terraform to configure Service Bus namespace network rules so that:
+- Bind ServiceAccounts to Service Bus RBAC roles (created in Phase 2.2).
-  - Default action is deny.
-  - Only the Azure Firewall data-plane public IP (and any required admin IPs/VPN ranges) are allowed.
-- Create entities (queues/topics) via Terraform or script
-- Create identity for messaging services and assign RBAC

-5.5 Test workloads:
+- Test sending and receiving messages from the `orders` queue.

+---

+### 4.5 Test workloads

-- Create small test pods / scripts that:
+- Create small test pods or scripts that:
-  - Connect to Postgres via MI
+  - Connect to Postgres via Workload Identity
-  - Connect to Mongo via internal service
+  - Connect to MongoDB via internal Service
   - Send/receive messages from Service Bus

-Checkpoint:
-- You have a working data/messaging layer accessible from the cluster without static secrets.
+- Validate all connections work without static secrets.

+---

+Checkpoint (Phase 4):
+- Postgres, MongoDB, and Service Bus all reachable from pods
+- No static secrets; all auth via Workload Identity or Key Vault CSI
+- Test workloads successfully exercise the data/messaging layer

+---

+## Phase 5: Ingress, TLS, and First Demo App

+**Goal:** Create the first browser-to-pod HTTP path with TLS, using a minimal demo app.

+Steps:

+### 5.1 DNS

+- Register or select a domain for the project.
+- Configure a DNS zone (Cloudflare or other provider).
+- Create an A or CNAME record for a demo hostname (e.g. `demo.dev.yourdomain.com`).
+- Optionally provision the Cloudflare zone via Terraform.

+---

+### 5.2 Ingress Controller

+- Install NGINX Ingress Controller via Helm:
+  - Deploy to system node pool
+  - Use an internal Service (ClusterIP or internal LoadBalancer)
+- Validate the controller pods are running.

+---

+### 5.3 TLS with cert-manager

+- Install cert-manager via Helm.
+- Configure a ClusterIssuer for Let's Encrypt:
+  - Use HTTP-01 solver for simplicity, or
+  - Use DNS-01 with your DNS provider's API.
+- Create a Certificate resource for the demo hostname.
+- Validate the certificate is issued successfully.

+---

+### 5.4 Tiny demo app

+- Deploy a simple echo or health-check app:
+  - Deployment + Service
+  - Ingress resource with TLS enabled
+- Validate end-to-end:
+  - Browser → DNS → HTTPS → Ingress → Pod
+  - Certificate is valid and trusted

+---

+Checkpoint (Phase 5):
+- NGINX Ingress Controller running
+- TLS certificate issued via Let's Encrypt
+- Demo app reachable over HTTPS from a browser

 ---